- The Palmer School’s master’s degree (MSLIS) is offered at:

 - The Certificate of Advanced Study in Archives and Records Management is an 18-credit concentration that can be taken within the 36 credit MSLIS or as a post-master’s certificate.

-- The Rare Books and Special Collections area of study takes advantage of spectacular NYC (both places and people) is unique to Palmer.
+- The Rare Books and Special Collections area of study takes advantage of spectacular NYC (both places and people) and is unique to Palmer.

-- School Library Media Specialist certification is available online for those interested in working in the school setting.
+- Courses that lead to School Library Media Specialist certification are available online for those interested in working in the school setting.
 School library students earn teaching certification as part of the School Library Specialist degree.

 - Course syllabi reflect a wide array of electives.